kubestellar/kubestellar/docs/content/direct/architecture.md

 ## Pluggable Transport Controller

-* The pluggable transport controller watches `Binding` objects on the WDS, and maintains in the Inventory and Transport Space (ITS) a wrapped object per `Binding` to be delivered.
+This controller's job is to (a) get workload objects from WDS to WECs as prescribed by the `Binding` objects and their referenced `CustomTransform` objects and inventory objects and (b) get corresponding reported state back into `WorkStatus` objects in the ITS.

-* This controller is pluggable and can potentially be implemented using different options.
-Currently the only option we support is based on the [Open Cluster Management Project](https://open-cluster-management.io)
+Different implementations of this controller are possible; it would be possible to enable even more different implementations by taking a more general approach to inventory.

-There is one instance of the pluggable transport controller for each WDS.
+The implementations need not be in this Git repository.
+Currently there is one iimplementation, and it _is_ in this repository.
+This implementation uses [Open Cluster Management](https://open-cluster-management.io).
+The OCM Status Add-On Controller and Agent are part of the way this transport controller gets its job done.

-Currently this controller runs in an executable process.
-This is a work in progress and we're working on running this controller in a dedicated pod.
+The OCM (based) Transport Controller maintains, in the ITS, a set of `ManifestWork` objects that constitute an OCM representation of what is requested by the KubeStellar workload and control objects in the WDS.
+Based on the associations in the `Binding` objects, this transport controller bundles workload objects from the WDS into `ManifestWork` objects in the ITS.
+The bundling is controllable, with configured limits on both the number of objects in a bundle and the size of the `ManifestWorkSpec`.

+There is one instance of the pluggable transport controller for each WDS, managed according to a `Deployment` object in the KubeFlex hosting cluster.
 More details on the internals of this module are provided in [KubeStellar Controllers Architecture](#kubestellar-controllers-architecture).

 ## Space Manager